A search on the Internet for “Stanford genocide” brings up a long list of references. Some initial hits are these, all very promising:

 Poole is of course not only right, his point should be taken to mean the U.S. President Polk who in 1846 invaded Mexi-Cali to eradicate people living there and replace with white settlers…also probably shouldn’t have his name on anything today.

-Stanford remains however as the most significant target for renaming due to its heavy and widespread use as an honorific badge among scholars, not to mention its aspirations to prevent further genocide (see initial links at the top of this blog).
+Stanford stands out as the most significant target for renaming due to the heavy and widespread use as an honorific badge among scholars — influence is an understatement — not to mention the University obviously has aspirations to prevent further genocide (see initial links at the top of this blog).

 When Stanford finally renames it likely will have influence on others to follow.